aigamesyoozoo/tiebacrawler/README.md

 scrapy
 ```

 ##### 4. Run on browser
-Open your browser, type the following URL: `localhost:8000/main`
+- Open your browser, type the following URL: `localhost:8000/main` and you should see the landing page.
+Enjoy!
+- _(Optional)_ If you have created an admin user as explained under "2.
+First prompt - Django" above, you can go to `localhost:8000/admin`, login with the credentials that you entered in the prompt, and view ongoing TiebaTasks.